JabRef/JabRefOnline/_sections/20-features.md

 ### Search the Web
 Entries can be searched in external databases and BibTeX entries can be fetched from there.
-Example sources: arXiv, CiteseerX, Google Scholar, Medline, GVK, IEEEXplore, and Springer
+Example sources: arXiv, CiteseerX, Google Scholar, Medline, GVK, IEEEXplore, and Springer.

 ### Import of various formats
 RIS, Medline/Pubmed (xml), Refer/Endnote, INSPEC, BibTeXML, CSA, ISI Web of Science, SilverPlatter, Scifinder, OVID, Biblioscape, Sixpack, JStor, and RIS.

+Moreover, the [FireFox add-on JabFox](https://addons.mozilla.org/en-US/firefox/addon/jabfox?src=external-jabrefSite) makes importing new bibliographic information directly from the browser very easy.

 ### Automatic download of full texts
 JabRef can be instructed to search for the full text of a reference, download it, and directly link it to the BibTeX entry.